autocrypt/autocrypt/README.rst

 - is INBOME a good name? :)

+- We don't currently address signatures at all -- how does INBOME interact with message signing?

-- The actual encryption/signing steps are not defined by IBAME.
-For now we assume the practical implementation uses GPG keys and either a separate or the default user's keyrings to store keys coming over INBOME.
+- The actual encryption/signing mechanism are not defined by INBOME.
+  For now we assume the practical implementation uses OpenPGP keys and either a separate or the default user's keyrings to store keys coming over INBOME.

 - We allow peers to gossip keys for all participating parties in an email conversation to speed up key discovery among them.
 If a peer got two different keys for a target address (which can happen because of group gossiping and upgraded/regenerated keys) the peer shall encrypt to both keys if possible and request a key from the peer so that it can resolve the conflict.
+FIXME: how are we encouraging key gossip in a group?

-- We assume that a MUA only sends a key to a peer if the peer's last message indicated IBAME abilities/requests.
-If a peer has sent a non IBAME mail, a MUA shall by default send a cleartext mail (unless explicitely requested by its user to continue sending encrypted).
+- We assume that an MUA only sends a key to a peer if the peer's last message indicated INBOME abilities/requests.
+If a peer has sent a non INBOME mail, an MUA shall by default send a cleartext mail (unless explicitly requested by its user to continue sending encrypted).

 - how does INBOME interact with today's mailing list managers?
+This might not be relevant except for encrypted mailing lists.

 - under what circumstances precisely do you downgrade from encryption to cleartext?
-Could we consider the ``USER-AGENT`` header which often will indicate if the other side is using multiple devices/MUAs?  can we otherwise practically distinguish different MUAs from parsing messages/headers?
+Could we consider the ``User-Agent`` header which often will indicate if the other side is using multiple devices/MUAs?  can we otherwise practically distinguish different MUAs from parsing messages/headers?
+There's an ongoing push to drop User-Agent headers from most MUAs, in an attempt to minimize published metadata, so relying on User-Agent isn't a reasonable approach.
+However, each MUA could select and publish a UUID as part of its INBOME header, if we find it's important for one peer to know when the other is using multiple clients.

 - how to deal with spammers downgrade encryption by using a fake from?
   (it's not their intention, just a side effect).
 How much can we